AlbertB93/SkoRefs/README.md

 This page is about the referees from Skarżysko - Kamienna.
 In this page you can find more information about refeeres from Skarżysko
 ( <b> subpage: Sędziowie </b>).
 You can find out, where people of our section will be "whistle" on the week (<b> subpage: Obsada </b>).
 You can see referres in action on the pitch (<b> subpage: Galeria </b>).
-Necessary documents for the match, regulations and magazine "Sędzia" you can find out in the  <b> subapage: "Do pobrania". </b> If you want get more information, you should click in the <b> subapage: "Kontakty".
+Oldest news you can find in the <b> subapage: "Aktualności". </b>  Necessary documents for the match, regulations and magazine "Sędzia" you can find out in the  <b> subapage: "Do pobrania". </b> If you want get more information, you should click in the <b> subapage: "Kontakty". </b>

 ## Technologies